Utica Fire Department consists of the Fire Chief, Assistant Chief,Captain,

 plan reviews, general inspections and fire prevention programs.

-Department consists of two engines, one ladder, one heavy duty
+Department consists of three engines, one ladder, two heavy

-rescue, two ambulances, a utility truck and a car.
-Our Department
+duty rescue, two ambulances, a utility truck and a car.
+Our

 Anyone wishing to visit